jocabola/FRAMED-WebGL-ThreeJS-Framework/readme.md

-# FRAMED WebGL + Threejs framework
+# FRAMED WebGL + regl framework
-A boilerplate to easily deploy ThreeJS/WebGL apps for the [FRAMED](https://frm.fm/) device as Windows EXE apps.
+A boilerplate to easily deploy regl/WebGL apps for the [FRAMED](https://frm.fm/) device as Windows EXE apps.

 It currently uses Node with budo and browserify for easily coding with classes and testing/running it in your browser during production.